CloudCoinConsortium/skywallet_connect/README.md

-# raidaGo
+# SkyWallet_Connect

 ![Skywallet](http://raidatech.com/img/skywallet.png)

-RAIDA GO Console program allows you to verify that you have received funds in your Skwyallet and to send funds to another Skywallet account from your Skywallet.
+SkyWallet Connect Console program allows you to verify that you have received funds in your Skwyallet and to send funds to another Skywallet account from your Skywallet.

 ## Installing skywallet_connect